mirisuzanne/mia/content/inspiration/let-us-faint.md

 ---
-title: Let's Faint for Each Other ["Guts"]
+title: Guts -- Let's Faint for Each Other
 sub: |
   Erin Rollman talks about my surgery on [The Narrators](https://thenarrators.org/174-erin-rollman-lets-faint-for-each-other/)